Scientist Training Programme Quality Standards Committee

 Previously Grahame has been engaged in course approval and recognition processes for a number of organisations including the GCC, the General Pharmaceutical Council, the World Confederation of Physiotherapy, and independently for a number of Universities.

-Higher Education Institute representatives
+Christopher Cox - Higher Education Institute representative

 Christopher is a Clinical Scientist in Cardiac Science and a Senior Lecturer currently based at the University of Sunderland.